-“The biggest full moon of 2020 will be visible all night - it can be seen in the east after sunset on April 7, at midnight it will rise to the highest level and will set in the west closer to sunrise on April 8,” said expert Bruce McClure from EarthSky.
+“The largest full moon of 2020 will be visible all night - it will be visible in the east after sunset on April 7, around midnight it will rise to its highest level and will set in the west closer to sunrise on April 8,” said expert Bruce McClure from EarthSky.

 According to EarthSky, the full moon can be observed from 22:35 on EDT on April 7th.

-In April of this year, the moon will be as close to our planet as possible - and, therefore, will become the largest of the year.
-The April moon is the second of three notable astronomical events that will take place in a row: after the March "Wormy Full Moon" and before the May full "Flower Moon", which will appear in the sky on May 7.
+In April of this year, the moon will be as close to our planet as possible - and therefore become the largest of the year.
+The April moon is the second of three notable astronomical events that will take place in a row: after March's "Wormy Full Moon" and before May's full "Flower Moon", which appears in the sky on May 7.

 What is super moon?

-Super moon is a phenomenon during which the moon is especially close to the earth during the full moon.
-The proximity of the Moon to the Earth, of course, makes it very large and bright visually - 14% more and 30% brighter than the full moon at the farthest point from the Earth.
+A supermoon is a phenomenon during which the moon is especially close to Earth during a full moon.
+The Moon's proximity to Earth naturally makes it very large and visually bright - 14% larger and 30% brighter than the full moon at its farthest point from Earth.

 The term "super moon" was coined in 1979 by astrologer Richard Nolle.
 Since then, it has become increasingly popular and understandable for the media.
 According to NASA, today the media uses it to describe what astronomers call the Perigee full moon: a full moon that occurs when the moon is at the closest point in its orbit around the Earth.